bpmn-io/bpmn.io/src/blog/2022/003-form-js-0.7.0.md

   </p>
 </div>

-## Using custom properties with select fields
+## Using Custom Properties

+You can use custom properties to extend forms in several ways; the classic example is to enrich the form schema before rendering the form.

-Custom properties can be used to customize the form viewer in many ways.
-Here is an example on how to populate the options of a select field based on an external API defined as a custom property.
+The following shows how to pre-populate the options of a select field dynamically based on a custom property called `externalData`:

 ```javascript
 const { components } = schema;

 for (let i = 0; i < components.length; i++) {

   const field = components[i];
   const {
     properties,